spatialos/CExampleProject/v15-upgrade-log.md

    the two different units of authority in our project.
 We could replace the EntityAcl with the AuthorityDelegation component, but with the new user-space load balancing, we won't need to update authority dynamically.
+1. Update the component registry for the C++ physics worker.
+We use the `worker::Schema` template to combine components and component sets.
+We need both, as component sets are now the unit of authority.